 July 17 is World International Justice Day, also known as International Criminal Justice Day or International Justice Day.
 It is an international day celebrated around the world as part of efforts to recognize the new system of international criminal justice.

-At the same time, Ukraine today is a country where the need for international justice is felt very much.
-It is common knowledge that for the eighth year in a row Ukraine has suffered from Russian aggression, which on February 24, 2022 turned into a full-scale war.
+The need for international justice in Ukraine is felt very much today.
+For the eighth year in a row, Ukraine has suffered from Russian aggression, which on February 24, 2022 turned into a full-scale war.
 Hundreds of international crimes recorded since the beginning of the Russian invasion clearly require effective measures to be taken to investigate them and bring the perpetrators to justice not only at the national level, but also at the highest international level.

 The ICC is the only international court that has jurisdiction to investigate and prosecute the crimes of genocide, crimes against humanity, war crimes, and the crime of aggression.
 It is also the only court that can investigate and prosecute these crimes committed by nationals of states that have not ratified the Rome Statute, such as Russia.

 The ICC's investigation into the situation in Ukraine is an important step towards ensuring accountability for the most serious crimes committed in the country.
 The ICC's findings and prosecutions will help to deter future crimes and promote the rule of law in Ukraine and around the world.

 The International Criminal Court plays a vital role in promoting international justice and holding perpetrators of the most serious crimes to account.
 It is especially important in countries like Ukraine, where the domestic justice system is unable or unwilling to prosecute these crimes.